STEP - The Ecological Transformation Show by POLLUTEC

 14:00 – 14:45:

-Roundtable discussion: Electrifying European industry: Energy sovereignty and the competitiveness choc
+Roundtable discussion: Electrifying European industry: Energy sovereignty and the competitiveness choc - In Partnership with Electrifab

 Acceleration: Scaling up decarbonized electricity production to meet the massive surge